OneOfBestMan/Platformus-Sample/README.md

 Join our team!

 You can also download our [ready to use sample project](http://platformus.net/files/Platformus-Sample-1.0.0-alpha1.zip).
-It contains everything you need to run Platformus from Visual Studio 2015, including SQLite database with the test data.
+It contains everything you need to run Platformus-based web application from Visual Studio 2015, including SQLite database with the test data.